gerbless/react-tutorial/README.md

 }
 ```

 With this, our component will have all the necessary stuff to accomplish our requirements.
-If you notice here, to assign CSS classes to a react component, you should assign them in className attribute.
-This is because `class` keyword is a reserved word in Javascript world.
+If you notice here, to assign CSS classes to a React component, you should assign them in className attribute.
+This is because `class` keyword is a reserved word in Javascript.

-Next step is create an user avatar component
+The next step is create an user avatar component

 ```javascript
 class UserAvatar extends React.Component {